kubermatic/kubermatic/docs/proposals/user-management.md

 ## Goals
 1. Describe how `kubermatic-server` is going to drive authorization decisions.
 2. Utilise kubernetes `RBAC` mechanism as much as possible.
+3. Describe how `RBAC` roles are generated and attached to project’s resources.

 ## Non-Goal
-1. Describe how `RBAC` roles are generated and attached to project’s resources.
+1. Describes how user management will work inside consumer clusters.

 ## Core concept